parsehex/BuddyGenAI/README.md

 npm run dev
 ```

+# Developer Notes

+- There are 2 `AppSettings.ts` files.
+One in `electron/` and one in `lib/api/`.
+The electron one is to get settings when running LlamaFile/SDCPP and so it doesn't do any saving of settings.
+The one in `lib/api/` is for the app UI and does save settings.

 # License

 BuddyGen AI - An app to generate AI-powered companions to talk to.
 Copyright (C) 2024 Thomas Mays